Skip to main content

 Rights and duties of parents

 The right to education and the obligation of school attendance are included in the Charter of Fundamental Rights and Freedoms.
 The Education Act gives more details on these.
-Among others it stipulates that pupils have the right to education and school services (e.g. meals) defined by law, and pupils and parents/guardians to be informed about the course and results of education.
+Among others it stipulates that pupils have the right to education and school services (e.g. meals) defined by law, and pupils and parents/legal representatives to be informed about the course and results of education.

-In connection with compulsory school attendance, the following obligations are particularly important: Parents or the guardians of children have to enrol them in compulsory school attendance (see above) and ensure that a pupil attends school properly provided he/she was not allowed individual education possibly, individual tuition while staying abroad.
+In connection with compulsory school attendance, the following obligations are particularly important: Parents or the legal representatives of children have to enrol them in compulsory school attendance (see above) and ensure that a pupil attends school properly provided he/she was not allowed individual education possibly, individual tuition while staying abroad.
 Neglect of these obligations is an offence under the Education Act which may be penalised with a fine up to CZK 5 000 (EUR 194; EUR/CZK 25.815 – 16 October 2018).
 Significant neglect of upbringing may be classified as threatening the moral upbringing of children and young people.
-The parents/guardians are also obliged, at the request of the school head, to personally participate in the discussion of important issues related to the education of the pupil.
+The parents/legal representatives are also obliged, at the request of the school head, to personally participate in the discussion of important issues related to the education of the pupil.

 For a complete list of the pupil's rights and obligations and their legal representatives as well as the opportunity to participate in life or the management of school, see Involvement of pupils and parents.